 All faculty members in the department review and discuss assessment materials and findings included in this document.
 Faculty members meet in disciplinary groups to discuss their specific assignments and rubrics, and as a whole in department meetings to discuss data.
-In addition, in May 2011, the CED hosted a faculty retreat on assessment where all Liberal Studies faculty met to update assessments, rubrics, and standard course outlines.
-For the academic year 2010-2011, the following numbers of faculty met in each area to discuss signature assignments, rubrics, and data:
+For the academic year 2011-2012, the following numbers of faculty met in each area to discuss signature assignments, rubrics, and data:

-5 faculty (all ENGL/L/ST joint faculty) Language Arts

-Natural Science 4 faculty (4 SCED faculty)

-5 faculty (6 HIST/L/ST joint faculty and one L/ST faculty) History/Social Science

-Visual and Performing Arts 3 faculty (all joint faculty)
+Language Arts 6 faculty (all ENGL/L/ST joint faculty) Natural Science 4 faculty (4 SCED faculty) History/Social Science 5 faculty (6 HIST/L/ST joint faculty and one L/ST faculty) Visual and Performing Arts 2 faculty (all joint faculty)

-1 Faculty numbers reflect headcounts of any faculty member teaching a course in the program for the prior academic year (Summer through Spring).
+&lt;sup>1 Faculty numbers reflect headcounts of any faculty member teaching a course in the program for the prior academic year (Summer through Spring).
 Faculty who teach across multiple programs will be counted in each program.